AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        end if;
     end Compute;

 This example is still not correct.
-Here, GNATprove can successfully check that the different cases are disjoint.
-It can also successfully verify each case on its own.
-This is not enough though, as a :ada:`Contract_Cases` must also be total.
-Here, we forgot the value 0, which is reported by GNATprove in its counterexample.
+GNATprove can successfully prove the different cases are disjoint and also successfully verify each case individually.
+This isn't enough, though: a :ada:`Contract_Cases` must cover all cases.
+Here, we forgot the value 0, which is what GNATprove reports in its counterexample.